 Instructions

 - Pat beef dry.
-Combine flour and salt and pepper and pour over beef.
-Combine until evenly coated.
+Combine flour and salt and pepper and pour over all sides of beef, stirring until evenly coated.

 - Heat olive oil in a large oven proof skillet over medium high heat.
 When hot, add beef in batches if necessary and brown, turning so that all sides are browned.
 About 2 minutes per side.
 Remove to a plate.